MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/model/slices/README.md

 - `search`: Search query for filtering articles.
 - `order`: Sorting order (ascending or descending).
 - `category`: Current category for filtering articles.
+- `scrollStopArticleIndex`: The index of the last article loaded in the viewport, used to manage the lazy loading of articles by tracking the user's scroll position.
+This ensures that users can continue loading articles from where they left off without losing their scroll position.

 ## Entity Adapter Configuration